Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have combined to score more than 51 points in six of nine games this season.
+- Middle Tennessee's games this season have gone over 50.5 points six of nine times.

-- Old Dominion's games have gone over 51 points in six of 10 chances this season.
+- Old Dominion has combined with its opponents to score more than 50.5 points in six of 10 games this season.

-- This contest's total is 3.9 points under the 54.9 these two squads combine to give up per game in 2021.
+- The 54.9 points per game these two squads have surrendered to opponents this season are 4.4 more than the 50.5 over/under in this contest.

-- The average total in Blue Raiders games this season is 57.6, 6.6 points more than Saturday's over/under of 51.
+- Blue Raiders games this season feature an average total of 57.6 points, a number 7.1 points higher than Saturday's over/under.

-- The 51-point over/under for this game is 4.0 points below the 55.0 points per game average total in Monarchs games this season.
+- The 55.0 PPG average total in Monarchs games this season is 4.5 points more than this game's over/under.

 Middle Tennessee Stats and Trends